Monday, January 18, 2010

 Philanthropy Action has also posted “Advice for Donors to Haiti - providing advice based on research from the World Bank and the Fritz Institute”

-Michael Maren, the author of The Road to Hell“From an expert: Haiti Donation Advice”"
+An article from Michael Maren, the author of The Road to Hell – “From an expert: Haiti Donation Advice”"

 Really.
 These things are so. very. important.
 Know who's getting your money.
 Know where it's going.
 Help the best way possible.